fraqve/ThreatProfile/README.md

-# NetWatch
+# ThreatProfile

 A command-line tool I'm building in Python to analyze network traffic from `.pcap` files and flag suspicious behavior.
 Built entirely with Scapy — no Wireshark, no pre-made analysis libraries.
 I wanted to actually understand packets at the byte level instead of clicking through a GUI.

 ## Why I'm building this

 This is my follow-up project to [Aegis-Scan](#).
 Aegis-Scan was about orchestrating existing tools (nmap, gobuster, nikto).
-NetWatch is about going one level deeper — actually reading and interpreting raw network traffic myself, instead of relying on other tools to do it for me.
+ThreatProfile is about going one level deeper — actually reading and interpreting raw network traffic myself, instead of relying on other tools to do it for me.
 I'm working toward a SOC analyst role, and network traffic analysis was a gap I knew I needed to close.

 ## How it's organized